Low-Radiation X-Rays

 • Other developmental issues and diseases

-Furthermore, as part of their commitment to safety, dentists follow the ALARA protocol.
-This stands for “As Low As Reasonably Achievable,” when conducting X-rays.
-To achieve this goal, we ensure that our patients wear protective leaded aprons and that X-ray exposure is as minimal as possible.
+Furthermore, as our commitment to safety, we follow the ALARA protocol, which stands for “As Low As Reasonably Achievable,” when conducting X-rays.
+To achieve this goal, we ensure that our patients wear protective leaded aprons and that dental X-ray radiation exposure is as minimal as possible.

 Hours of Operation